aatif24/shapeCalculator/README.md

-# run `npm install` to add all required packages to the project
+### run `npm install` to add all required packages to the project

-## `npm install`

-# Shapes are dynamically added to the app, new shape can easily be added with required fields, find shapes data in below json file
+### Shapes are dynamically added to the app, new shape can easily be added with required fields, find shapes data in below json file

 ## `src/data/shapes.json`